Finally, the second LTS (Long-Term Support) version of Aurora MySQL v3 (MySQL 8.0 compatible) has been released! - Aurora MySQL 3.10 -

 v3.07

-The RDS Data API is a web services interface that allows you to interact with your database through an HTTPS endpoint, enabling you to securely execute SQL from serverless applications like AWS Lambda without having to manage persistent database connections.
+The RDS Data API is a web service interface that allows you to interact with databases via HTTPS endpoints.
+This enables secure SQL execution from serverless applications such as AWS Lambda without having to manage persistent database connections.

-Aurora MCP Server is a set of tools that streamlines database development, such as converting natural language queries into SQL and executing them.
+Aurora MCP Server is a suite of tools that streamlines database development, including translating natural language queries into SQL for execution.

 Major updates between the previous LTS (v3.04) and the new LTS (v3.10)

-The following is an excerpt of the major new features and improvements.
+This is a summary of the main feature additions and improvements.
 Please refer to the release notes for each update for details.
-(This includes features added by upgrading the MySQL compatible version.)
+(This also includes features added through upgrades to the MySQL compatible version.)

-3.06 (compatible with 8.0.34)2024/03- Amazon Bedrock Foundation models can now be directly invoked from Aurora MySQL using SQL. - Improved binary log replication performance.Link
+3.06 (compatible with 8.0.34)2024/03- Amazon Bedrock's Foundation Model can now be called directly from Aurora MySQL using SQL. - Improved binary log replication performance.Link

 3.07 (compatible with 8.0.36)2024/06- RDS Data API supportLink

-3.08 (compatible with 8.0.39)2024/11- Added memory-related CloudWatch metrics - Improved slow SELECT COUNT - Support for r8g (Graviton 4) instances - Support for zero-capacity scaling in Aurora Serverless v2Link
+3.08 (compatible with 8.0.39)2024/11- Added memory-related CloudWatch metrics - Improved the slow SELECT COUNT - Support for r8g (Graviton4) instances - Support for zero-capacity scaling in Aurora Serverless v2Link

-3.09 (compatible with 8.0.40)2025/05- Improved write throughput for 32xl+ instances running I/O Optimized - Improved availability in large table environments and fixed InnoDB log and index processing issuesLink
+3.09 (compatible with 8.0.40)2025/05- Improved write throughput for instances 32xl and above running with I/O Optimized. - Improved availability in large-scale table environments and fixed InnoDB log and index processing issues.Link

 summary

-The newly released Aurora MySQL 3.10 is an LTS that enables long-term stable operation, and includes several new features and improvements.
+The newly released Aurora MySQL 3.10 is an LTS (Long-Term Support) version, enabling long-term stable operation, and also includes several new features and improvements.

-If you are currently using Aurora MySQL v2 (compatible with MySQL 5.7) or the previous LTS, 3.04, we encourage you to plan an update to this new LTS.
+If you are currently using Aurora MySQL v2 (MySQL 5.7 compatible) or the previous LTS version 3.04, you might want to consider planning an upgrade to this new LTS version.

-For detailed changes, please see the official release notes.
+For detailed information on the changes, please refer to the official release notes.

 If you are interested in SRG, please contact us here.